Articles / Exceptions Are Not Edge Cases

 List your top exceptions before you build

-What an exception looks like
+What an exception actually looks like

 • A customer needs a different invoice format.